vtex/cleaner-controller/design/initial-proposal.md

     * Otherwise:
       * (Optional): if `.spec.retry.monotonic`, binary search when the condition might become true and schedule reconcile request for that time
       * Otherwise, schedule reconcile request for `.spec.retry.period` time in the future.

-### Scheduling reconcile requests

-Scheduling isn't a feature found on `controller-runtime`, at least not that I am aware of.
-However the controller library does allow us to enqueue reconcile requests procedurally by pushing them to a `go` channel.
-So the proposed solution is to have a binary heap (a.k.a `priority queue`) in memory sorted by `time`, which will allow us to schedule up to millions of entries efficiently.
-We then peek the heap periodically and trigger all events with `time` in the past.

-If we ever reach the tens and hundreds of millions, the problem will most likely be memory and we'd need to have a database.